404-group-does-not-exist/minutes/Minutes-02-18.md

 Instead of counting people, we would be looking at flight traffic overhead This only requires an ADSB reciever and a pc to read the data.
-Potential expansions to this project are to overlay the flights on google maps can we query individual flight numbers?
+Potential expansions to this project are to overlay the flights on google maps -can we query individual flight numbers?

 ### Idea 2: Event Message Board